mrkkrp/markkarpov.com/tutorial/th.md

     x = [uri| https://markkarpov.com |]
 ```

-If the string inside the `uri` quasi-quoter is not a valid URI, the
+If the string inside the `uri` quasi-quoter is not a valid URI, compilation
-compilation will fail.
-One more type of error is caught at complie time!
+will fail.
+One more type of error caught at compile time!

 ## Running `IO` in `Q`